plp13/qman/doc/TROUBLESHOOTING.md

 > that I have uninstalled still do show up**

 Again, this is probably a manual pages database issue.
-Qman uses your operating system's `apropos` to discover manual pages.
+Qman uses your operating system's `apropos` command to discover manual pages.
 If the database is out of date, `apropos` (and therefore Qman) will produce inaccurate results.

 The database must be updated by running `mandb` or `makewhatis` every time manual pages are installed or uninstalled.
 Regrettably, some O/S fail to do this